Linux-Moles/Linux-Moles/content/posts/cat-command.md

 ```

-final with the `cat -T` command flag
+with the `cat -T` command flag we can see all the tab characters

 ```
 root@0868755f0791:/# cat -T etc/bash.bashrc | tail